sorioinc/nodejs-backend/README.md

 Api documentation is provided by Swagger, you can find it at the server:port the app is running at, for example: http://localhost:3000/documentation

+## Caching and Request Throttling

+Hapi has plugins for caching, created by the same core development team.
+So it offers it out of the box, it also includes external bindings for Redis, MongoDB, Riak and many more.

+For the request throttling, we can use a limitd plugin called patova, which we can just plug in less than 10 lines of code, this will allow us to control the page requests for any given user.